New Invention, Willenhall: Facilities

 There are limited facilities in the area, with the a few shops based around 'The Square', a small parade with shops on three sides.
 New Invention Methodist Church is now closed but the area is served by two other churches, Short Heath Methodist Church and Holy Trinity Short Heath.

 The nearby Coppice Farm Estate is home to a small shopping centre which includes an Aldi which opened in 2019.
 This store originally opened as Somerfield then as a Co-op Food but was latterly a franchised branch of Budgens before closing to be demolished and rebuilt as an Aldi.

 Several pubs in the locality include The Broadway and The Milestone.
 A former early 18th century inn, 'The Gate', has been redeveloped into a Chinese and Indian takeaways.

 Two doctors surgeries and a dentist's practice also operate in the area.

 Education

 The area also has a number of schools, including New Invention Infant School, New Invention Junior School and Beacon Primary School.
 The nearest Secondary school was the Black Country University Technical College (formerly Sneyd Community School), located on the border of New Invention and Bloxwich, that provided technical courses to 14- to 19-year-olds.
 This facility closed as an educational establishment several years ago and now serves only as a community centre.

 Geography

-The Coppice Farm estate includes the nearest area of open space.
+The Coppice Farm estate includes the nearest area of open space, and the land around New Invention naturally slopes towards the River Tame.